 Entering data on the fly is used when you need to select an item from a browse window, but the item has not been entered yet.
-Let's say you are selecting trains for your graph.
-The Browse Trains window will appear when you click in the train number field, allowing you to select the train.
-At this point, if you do not see the train you need, it can be entered via the insert button.
+Let's say you are entering the record for a new industry, and you have entered the town field.
+The towns browse window appears, allowing you to select the town the industry is located in.
+The following picture shows the town browse window asking for the user to select the town where the industry resides.
+At this point, if you do not see the town you need, it can be entered via the insert button.
 The insert, delete, and change buttons here perform the identical functions as in a normal browse window.